xfce-mirror/xfce4-notifyd/README.md

 ## Configuration

 Run `xfce4-notifyd-config` to display the settings dialog.
-There are no hidden settings, which means if you don't see it in the settings dialog, it's not changeable.

 The panel plugin has a separate properties dialog, which shows all configuration options for it.

+### Hidden Settings

+There is currently only one hidden setting (all others are configurable via the settings dialog), which can be set using `xfconf-query` (on channel `xfce4-notifyd`):

+* '/compat/use-override-redirect-windows` (boolean): this defaults to
+  `false`.
+If your window manager displays notification windows in a strange way (gives it borders or a titlebar, doesn't allow it above fullscreen windows, etc.), you can try setting this to `true`.
+Be aware, though, that notifications may end up being display above your screen saver / screen locker, which you might consider an unacceptable security risk.

 ## Theming